alaneicker/brewlog/README.md

-# Brewlog
+# Brew Journal - Powered by the Utappd API

-An Angular 5 Progress Web App for documenting and discovering great beer.
+An Angular 5 app for documenting and discovering great beer.